-National Mailman Day is on February 4th and is a great time to thank your mailman.
-However, I’m sure your mailman would enjoy being thanked throughout the year.
+National Thank A Mail Carrier Day is on February 4th and is a great time to thank your mailman.
+However, your mailman would enjoy being thanked throughout the year.

-There are rules for what can be given to the mailman in the United States.
-The United States Postal Service states on their website:
+There are rules for what can be given to the letter carrier in the United States.
+The United States Postal Service states on its website:

 …Carriers are permitted to accept a gift worth $20 or less from a customer per occasion, such as Christmas.
 However, cash and cash equivalents, such as checks or gift cards that can be exchanged for cash, must never be accepted in any amount.
 Furthermore, no employee may accept more than $50 worth of gifts from any one customer in any one calendar year period.

 This means cash and gift cards are not options.
-Do not insist on giving your mailman a cash tip anyway and putting them in an awkward situation of declining.
+Please do not insist on giving your mailman a cash tip anyway and putting them in an awkward situation of declining.
 Follow their rules.

 Here are some other noncash ideas:

 - A baked treat.
 My grandma gave her mailman cookies often.
-Remember, if you are on a walking route that the mailman will have to carry the treat with them unless they consume right away.
+Remember, if you are on a walking route, the mailman will have to carry the treat with them unless they consume it right away.

-- Coffee or hot chocolate on a cold day in a travel mug that they can keep.
+- A warm drink.
+Coffee or hot chocolate on a cold day in a travel mug that they can keep.

-- Say “Thank you” to them if you happen to be near your mailbox when they deliver your mail.
+- A Thank You.
+Say “Thank you” to them if you are near your mailbox when they deliver your mail.
 I do this when I am home when my mailman comes to the door.

 - A thank you note.
 A thank-you note will be something they can keep and will not take up much room in their bag.